Joint Design of Advanced Computing Solutions for Cancer (JDACS4C)

 JDACS4C Research Pilots

-The JDACS4C program has three research pilots that align with several existing NCI and DOE programs and are jointly led by DOE and NCI scientists.
+The JDACS4C program has three research pilots aligned with several existing NCI and DOE programs and are jointly led by DOE and NCI scientists.
 All three pilots embody a multi-disciplinary, team science approach.

 Deep Learning for Pilots